tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/应用管理_intl_en.md

 ## Notes

 - The key pair of `AppKey` and `AppSecret` has all the permissions of the application and should be kept private.
-If it is leaked, you can reset it in the API Gateway console.
+If it is disclosed, you can reset it in the API Gateway console.
 - You can create multiple applications and authorize them to different APIs according to your business needs.
 - You can create, modify, and delete applications, view application details, manage keys, and view authorized APIs in the API Gateway console.